gfs-organization/maze-runner/README.md

 with JSON body: ["E", "S", "N", "W"]

 There are 4 levels to this maze (1, 2, 3, 4).

 You may submit your solution to each as you find them.
 Please submit your directions through the maze, plus your secret code for each maze.

 Things to consider:

 1. The exit can be anywhere in the grid.
 Even the middle.
 2. The grid is not necessarily a square.
-(Could be a rectangle.
-Won't be a triangle or a circle.)
 3. You can use Postman or SoapUI to test submissions and responses.